agra-uni-bremen/sisl/manual.md

 Additionally, keep in mind that each SISL specification is a valid Scheme program.
 For this reason, it is possible to use Scheme language features (e.g. procedures, variables, constants, …) in a SISL specification.
 For example, as we have seen above, Scheme constants can be used to avoid magic numbers in defined input formats (e.g. `(define icmpv6-na 134)`).

-## Directory Organization

-The important subdirectories in the downloaded archive are:

-* `examples/`: Contains example RIOT application demonstrating the use of SISL.
-* `vp/`: Contains the source code of our SISL enhanced version of SymEx-VP.
-* `sisl/`: Includes the source code of the SISL R7RS Scheme library.

-Refer to the source code in the subdirectory of each component for implementation details.

 ## Acknowledgements